Service Guides & FAQs

 What happens when I need to replace my roof?

-If your roof needs replacing in the next 5 or so years, we do recommend replacing the roof first and then getting your solar array installed.
+If your roof needs replacing in the next 5 or so years, we recommend replacing the roof first and then getting your solar array installed.
 Otherwise, the solar panels increase the lifespan of the roof by acting as a sort of protective layer, shielding it from the elements.

 If your roof ends up needing to be replaced after solar panels have been installed, we can come out and remove the panels and then re-install them.
 There is a labor fee associated with this.